MASQ-Project/Node/README.md

 Use `ci/all.sh` at the top level to clean, build, and run tests for all sub-projects in one step.
 It will run the `node` integration tests as well, so if you're running on Mac or Linux make sure the `Docker` daemon is running.
 _On Windows, we run this script in a git bash terminal._

+_Wondering where all our tests are?
+The convention in Rust is to write unit tests in same file as the source._

 ### Run SubstratumNode locally